Accessibilty

 Hearing Loops / Induction Loops

 Customers with hearing impairment can request an Induction Loop to amplify the film soundtrack.
-A small number are available from the Arts Picturehouse for films showing on TTP Screen 1 and Screen 3.
+A small number are available from the Arts Picturehouse for films showing on TTP Screen 1.
 You can request them at the box office.
 The Induction loops work with your Hearing Aid, and we will set these up for the customer so that it receives the IR signal from the screen emitter.

 For customers who are blind or partially sighted

-Guide dogs are welcome in the cinema.
-If you wish to take a dog to a performance, please let the cinema staff know when booking so they can arrange an aisle seat.
+Guide dogs and assistance animals are welcome in the cinema.
+If you wish to take an assistance animal to a performance, please let the cinema staff know when booking so they can arrange an aisle seat.

 For audiences with reduced mobility or using a wheelchair